 POLS (PHIL) 3063 Modern Political Thought.
-An examination of the major contributions to political thought during the
+An examination of the major contributions to political thought during the Modern Era.
+Completion of POLS 2253 recommended.

-Rationale: Based upon the discussions with the current ATU political scientists, the current Catalog description needed
+Rationale: Based upon the discussions with the current ATU political scientists, the current Catalog description needed these minor changes.